Testing enterprising potential

 Creative tendency

 The enterprising person is restless with ideas, and has an imaginative approach to solving problems.
 They tend to see life in a different way to others, spotting opportunities around them.
-Their innovative tendency helps them to develop ideas to create new products, services and systems, new intellectual property and artistic outputs, and new businesses and ventures across sectors.
+Their innovative tendency helps them to develop ideas to create new products (goods and services) and systems, new intellectual property and artistic outputs, and new businesses and ventures across sectors.

 Calculated risk-taking